ga-wdi-exercises/readme/readme.md

 ### Creating new Resources

-New and existing members can create an unlimited number of repos.
-The convention is one repository per lesson and one repo per exercise.
+You can create as many repos as you want!
+We've been doing one repo per lesson and one per exercise with great success.

+We recommend using a naming convention like `language-concept-prerequisite`, like `js-ajax-jquery-first`.

-Each repository can be easily searched by tags with repotagger.
+Each repository can be easily searched by tags with RepoTagger.

 Check the following links for an example: